ros2/rmw_fastrtps/Quality_Declaration_fastrtps.md

 Fast RTPS includes a directory of performance tests in their [test directory](https://github.com/eProsima/Fast-RTPS/tree/master/test).
 Some [CI jobs](http://jenkins.eprosima.com:8080/job/FastRTPS%20Performance%20Tests%20Plots/) relating to performance analysis have been run.
 Based on their frequency, it is unlikely there is a performance regression policy.

+It is also tested indirectly through the ROS2 performance tests buildfarm, latest result can be seen [here](http://build.ros2.org/view/Fci/job/Fci__nightly-performance_ubuntu_focal_amd64/lastSuccessfulBuild/).

 ### Linters and Static Analysis [4.v]

 Based on the [CI jobs test results](http://jenkins.eprosima.com:8080/job/FastRTPS%20Manual%20Linux/lastSuccessfulBuild/testReport/), there seems there is no automatic static analysis being made on the code developed.